TheSaltyNewfie/Web-Password-Manager/README.md

 ## What will I use to make this
 I will be using the following technologies
 - MongoDB
-- Bcrypt (For password hashes and tokens)
+- Crypto Library (For password hashes and tokens)
 - Express
 I may add more over time.